filecoin-project/builtin-actors/README.md

 We release all actors, the runtime, and the state abstraction at the same time by:

 1. Changing the `workspace.package.version` in the top-level `Cargo.toml` file.
-2. Creating a [release][releases] in GitHub.

-This will trigger an automatic bundle-build by GitHub CI, and the generated bundles will be attached to the GitHub release.
+This will trigger an automatic GitHub release and associated tags creation and then it will also trigger bundle-build by GitHub CI, and the generated bundles will be attached to the GitHub release.

 ## Instructions for client implementations